 How to Grow Dwarf Pampas Grass – Pot or Container

-Pampas grass with ivory feather plume is also widely used in floral arrangements and its feathery white flower when uncut in winter, gives astounding snowy view.
+Pampas grass with ivory feather plume is also widely used in floral arrangements and its feathery white flower when uncut in winter, gives an astounding snowy view.

 If you have a small garden, it would be best showy grass that you can grow under your control.